-20 patients were interviewed, but time constraints meant not all were asked about all items.
+Twenty patients were interviewed, but time constraints meant not all were asked about all items.
 The most frequent diagnoses were rheumatoid arthritis-associated ILD (25%) and mixed connective tissue disease-associated ILD (20%).
-Almost all patients endorsed the symptoms assessed by the L-PF: shortness of breath (19 out of 20 patients), cough (19 out of 20) and fatigue (18 out of 20).
+Almost all patients endorsed the symptoms assessed by the L-PF: shortness of breath (19/20), cough (19/20 patients) and fatigue (18/20).
 Most patients endorsed impacts of progressive fibrosing ILD on activities of daily living, physical well-being, sleep, emotional well-being, and social aspects of their lives.
 Most patients had an overall positive impression of the Symptoms module and understood items as intended.
 All seven patients asked understood the items of the Impacts module.